j-ann-c/polygon-point-overlap/README.md

 # Polygon/Point Overlap Detection Tool

-The purpose of the tool is to automate the detection of point and polygon overlap for the same NID.
+The purpose of the tool is to automate the detection of point and polygon overlap for the an NID.
 A codebook is entered and (if applicable) a list of affected NIDs are returned along with infographs and actionable insights for analysts to use to remedy the issue.

 All file paths are currently linked to J drive locations: **J:/temp/jessicac/**, **J:/temp/jessicac/outputs/**, geospatial codebooks and geospatial shapefiles